Tombo89/OpenXHC-WHB04/README.md

 - Works with STM32 F103c8t6 aka Bluepill

 I tested the functionality with Mach 4 Demo ( no Hardware owned) and Beamicon2 so far.
 But it should work with any software that recognices the Original HB04.
 The Buttons can be remapped to your likings in code.
+There are more values that need customization between software.
+Like the Percentage bar Values of Feed and Speed overwrite.
+They differ from Software to Software.
+I startet to make a user_define.h File, where the important values can be changed easily.

+Please be aware that this is still a work in Progress, and there can be bugs in the code.
+So use it with caution.
+If you recognize any bugs, fell free to report them.

 I build a custom PCB, and 3d Printed enclosure.
 The top cover foil is made with simple tools.
 It is not perfekt, but as I added some domes with a heated river, it gives the Buttons a nice Click.